okami101/vuetify-admin/packages/docs/guide/laravel.md

 **At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` subfolder (default) with all required dependencies by using [this preset](https://github.com/okami101/vtec-laravel-crud/blob/master/preset.json).**

-:::tip UI admin project initialization
+:::tip UI ADMIN GENERATE COMMAND
 You can still generate new admin UI without reuse full installer by using `php artisan vtec:ui`.
 :::

+## Usage

 ### Run backend

 After the installation, if you selected docker, simply launch `docker-compose up`.
-Don't forget to adapt your environments variables with those outputted by installer when finished.
+Don't forget to adapt your environment variables with those outputted by installer when finished.

 Then you just have to setup laravel installation as normal :